Half-frame camera

-General context
+Overview

 The usual frame size of 35mm still cameras is 24×36 mm, however half-frame cameras typical use an image area of 18×24 mm.
-One net result of this is that a roll of film can typically contain twice the number of exposures as in a full frame 35mm camera (that is, a roll that is nominally 36 exposures allows 72 in the half-frame format).
+The result of this is that a roll of film can typically contain twice the number of exposures as in a full frame 35mm camera.
+This means that a roll that is nominally 36 exposures allows 72 in the half-frame format, and a 24-exposure roll allows 48.

 These cameras are called "half-frame" as they expose frames half the width of typical 35mm still cameras.
 The resulting frame is similar in size to that recorded by 35 mm movie cameras.

 Half frame became popular as a less expensive alternative to full frame cameras in the 1960s.
 This was particularly popular in Japan.
 Among the more popular half frame cameras are the Olympus Pen models.
 Half frame cameras allowed for more compact cameras to exist alongside full frame cameras, particularly in rangefinder type cameras.
 Half frame single lens reflex cameras require a smaller mirror than their full frame counterparts.
-The smaller frame also permitted the use of physically smaller lenses as a smaller image circle was needed. imaging circle.
+The smaller frame also permitted the use of physically smaller lenses as a smaller image circle was needed.
 This resulted in far smaller cameras such as the Olympus Pen cameras.

 In the 1960s, as half frame cameras grew in popularity with new models such the Kodak Instamatic in 1963, concerns were raised about the true economic benefits.
 While allowing 72 shots on a standard 36 shot roll was appealing, the reduced image quality made this less appealing.
 This would also become true for many other formats including 110 film and APS film that attempted to and failed to augment 35 mm film.
 However unlike APS, as a separate format, half frame survives as it can be shot on standard 35 mm film, which is still widely available.

 Due to the fact that half frame cameras use standard 35 mm film stocks, "half frame" continues to exist as a niche photographic format to the present date for diptych photography.
 The irregular frame markers and its novelty of exposing two frames on one slide or negative has led to the growth of half frame cameras as a diptych format.
 The diptych format allows photographers to convey meaning through multiple images in one frame.